Account Types at Swissquote

 Minimum Account Deposit Requirements

 As mentioned above, if you are looking to start trading with Swissquote, you can choose from three main account types.
 The broker has determined $1,000 to be the deposit requirement for activating your trading account.
-While this may seem a rather high minimum limit, especially compared to brokers who have no minimum deposit requirements, we believe it is a rather decent amount.
+While this may seem a rather high minimum limit, especially compared to brokers who have no such requirements, we believe it is a rather decent amount.
 The reason is that the minimum trade size at Swissquote is 0.01 lots, which equals 1,000 units in the base currency of your account.

 Tradable Instruments

 To meet all of your preferences, Swissquote covers a wide range of markets, which include Forex pairs, metals, as well as CFDs on multiple instruments.
 Currency pairs include major, minor, and exotic tickers, with the total number of tradable Forex crosses exceeding 80.
-Meanwhile, there is also the opportunity to trade precious metals combined in pairs with popular currencies.
+Meanwhile, there is also the opportunity to trade precious metals combined in pairs with popular fiat currencies.

 Account Registration at Swissquote – Takes About 10 minutes for Live Accounts

 If you pick the ‘Try a demo’ option, you will be redirected to a page asking you to provide some basic personal information.
-Once you have done that, your demo account will be ready for your virtual-money trades.
+Once you have done that, your demo account will be ready for your virtual money trades.

 The next step of the account opening process is to disclose your occupation and your trading objectives.
 Select the appropriate option, depending on whether you are a US or non-US resident.

-Make sure the details you have provided are correct and fill out the Declaration of compliance form.
+Make sure the details you have provided are correct and fill out the Declaration of Compliance form.

 Account Verification – Takes about 5 minutes

 You can start by taking a picture of your ID card or passport, with the website asking for access to your preferred device’s camera.
-The broker will send you a verification code either via sms or by email, to ensure a safer connection when you are submitting copies of your official document.
+The broker will send you a verification code, either via SMS or by email, to ensure a safer connection when you are submitting copies of your official document.

 Next, you can proceed with reading, getting familiar with, and signing your contracts with Swissquote.